darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 pre-compression boost
 : Brightens the finished picture without flattening its highlights, because the film's own highlight rolloff is applied afterwards, so the image lifts instead of washing out.
 1.0 leaves it alone.
 Since it acts right at the end, the colour picker reads the finished picture rather than the original: point it at a highlight area and it sets the boost so the brightest tone lands just short of where the rolloff takes over.

+post-compression scale
+: Scales the finished picture after the gamut compressor.
+This only changes the level, leaving the relationship between the channels alone, similar to what a tone curve does by moving its white point.

 ### sharpness